judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Colin Cole
   - **Question:** How can we make an impact?
-    - **Answer:** Our generation has a new perspective on how to utilize technology for making a huge impact in the areas of speech, media, entrepenourship, etc. but also has an evil side so be careful.
+    - **Answer:** Our generation has a new perspective on how to utilize technology for making a significant impact in the areas of speech, media, entrepreneurship, etc. but also has an evil side, so be careful.
-      - Sieze every opportunity to travel, learn languages
+      - Seize every opportunity to travel, learn languages
-      - If you don't seee th eopportunity in front of you, make your own opportunity.
+      - If you don't see the opportunity in front of you, make your own opportunity.
-  - **Question:** what is your perspective on Snowden?
+  - **Question:** what is your Perspective on Snowden?
-    - **Answer:** Our governemtn does not spy on American people to spy on American people but rather through huge datamining, American data got caught up in that.
+    - **Answer:** Our government does not spy on American people to spy on American people but rather through massive data mining; American data got caught up in that.
 Snowden pointed out the potential for abuse.
   - CVE - Countering Violent Extremism Task Force
-- Andrew Miller, director for Egypt and Israli Military Issues
+- Andrew Miller, director for Egypt and Israeli Military Issues
   - Can the U.S./Egpyt reset the relationship on stronger footing?
 What it will take
   - Evolving Political U.S./Egypt Relationship: Can Egypt be the key United
   - States partner for engagement in the Middle East and North Africa?
-  - Responsible to the staff of the National Security Advisor and to the president on these issues
+  - Responsible to the staff of the National Security Advisor and the president on these issues
   - Coordination of all government agencies to be working in the same direction
-  - OBE - overtaken by events when events unfold to derail or shift policy decision making process before the decision can be made.
+  - OBE - overtaken by events when events unfold to derail or shift policy decision-making process before the decision can be made.
   - Policy workflow
     - Sub IPC (Inter Policy Council)
     - IPC